 - Open the oven door and slide out the middle rack.
 Place the roasting pan with the custards on the rack and remove one.
 Slowly and carefully add hot water to the roasting pan in the spot where you removed the one ramekin.
 Replace that ramekin, cover the roasting pan lightly with foil, and carefully slide the rack back into the oven.

 - Bake for 40 minutes.
 Give the pan a gentle shake.
 The center of each custard should still be jiggly.
 If you used shallow ramekins, most likely they will be done at this point.
 If your ramekins are deeper and the entire custard is jiggly, put them back in the oven for another 10 minutes.
-Keep checking at 10-minute intervals until only the centers jiggle.
+Keep checking at 10-minute intervals until only the very centers jiggle (about one inch).
 It's better to undercook crème brûlée than overcook it.

 - Remove from the oven and let the custards cool in the water for 10 minutes.
 Remove them from the water and chill, uncovered, for at least 2-3 hours, but up to 2 days.